sanctuuary/Burke_Docker/README.md

 In case that your ports **81** and **8001** are occupied or you simply want to change them, this can be done by changing the content of the file `docker-compose.yml`.
 Specifically by changing the (bold) ports at  "- **81**:8080" and "- **8001**:8001" (do not change the second, non-bold, ports).
 If the port  "- **81**:8080"  was changed to e.g.  "- **1234**:8080" the web app could be accessed at http://localhost:1234/

+The list of tools (from bio.tools) that are currently used is specified in "Burke_Docker/services/apeInputs/toolAnnotations.json".
+In order to use additional tools the file should be modified accordingly.